 The quality of your bread is important in making these goat cheese pomegranate crostini stand out.

-Stop by your local New Seasons Market to check out their baked goods section or use your favorite kind of gluten free baguette.
+Stop by your local New Seasons and check out their baked goods section or use your favorite kind of gluten free baguette.

 - 1/2 cup balsamic vinegar or 1/4 cup balsamic glaze (see note for recipe)